-Breast cancer is one of the few cancers that can be detected by the patient at home through self-examination.
-The patient should become familiar with the shape, form and feel of her breasts so as to recognise any changes, such as lumps.
+Breast cancer is one of the few cancers that can be detected at home through self-examination.
+You should become familiar with the shape, form and feel of your breasts so as to recognise any changes, such as lumps.
 Regular self-examination can help to detect breast cancer early before it spreads, which usually accounts for more successful treatment.
 Some things to note regarding self-examination include:

 - Breast self-examination should be done monthly, preferably about a week after the last menstrual period starts.

-- If the patient no longer has menses, she should perform breast self-examination on the same day of each month, for example the first of every month.
+- If you no longer have menses, you should perform breast self-examination on the same day of each month, for example the first of every month.

 - A lump, swelling, or thickening in the breast or underarm area

 - Changes in the size or shape of one breast